 Here’s an example: if someone snatches your laptop inside your car, you’re covered.
 But if someone steals your car itself, renter’s insurance doesn’t cover you – that’s what auto insurance is for.

 If you can’t prove you own your items and can’t prove the value of them, you may be out of luck.

-Here are two tips to help you avoid this scenario: keep receipts of the stuff you care about more, and take pictures of your items and documents on your phone just to be safe.
+Here are two tips to help you avoid this scenario: keep receipts of everything so you know how much your stuff is worth, and take pictures of your items and documents on your phone just to be safe.
 You will thank yourself one day!